A guide to explain the different ways employees can claim tax relief for the employment expenses they incur as part of their jobs.

 At a glance

-There are several different ways in which Income Tax relief can be claimed by an employee on job-related expenses.
+Income Tax relief has to be claimed by an employee if incurred for job-related expenses.

-To obtain tax relief, the expense must have been:
+To obtain tax relief, you must be a taxpayer.
+The expense must have been:

 - Incurred personally and not reimbursed by your employer.